 Do you feel your sales representatives are not doing their best for your company?
+If this is the case, you may need to incentivize them by giving the appropriate sales commission for the sales they close.

-If this is the case, you may need to incentivize them by giving the appropriate sales commission for the purchases they make.
 Sales commissions are a time-tested method to instill a sense of ownership and motivation within the sales representatives by building a connection between hard work and its rewards.

 It has proven to be an effective method for generating more sales at a lower net expenditure for businesses.
 At the same time, salespeople get higher earnings and feel more rewarded for their work.
 In fact, most growing and established companies offer 20-30% sales commissions on an average over the base salary to make their sales reps more motivated and productive.